High-speed rail in China: Rail operators

-China Railway High-speed (CRH) (中国铁路高速) is the major high-speed rail service provided by state-owned railway manufacturing and construction corporation China Railway.
-China Railway is the successor of the former Ministry of Railways.
-Ministry held the power drafting policy on railroad transposition, development of the rail network and rail infrastructure in China.
-Nowadays, China Railway no longer decides the railway policy, instead focus on the development of the rail network and rail infrastructure in China.
-China Railway assumed control of complete railway network that was built by the dissolved Ministry of Railways.
-The CRH's high-speed trains are called Harmony and Rejuvenation.
-In October 2010, CRH service more than 1,000 trains per day, with a daily ridership of about 925,000.

-Almost all HSR trains, tracks, and services are owned and operated by the China Railway Corporation under the brand China Railway High-speed (CRH) with two exceptions being the Shanghai Maglev Train, which is operated by the Shentong Metro Group, and Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL), which is partially operated by the Hong Kong-based MTR Corporation.
+China Railway High-speed (CRH) is the high-speed rail service operated by state-owned China Railway, the national railway operator.
+Almost all high-speed rail lines, trainsets, and related services in China are owned and managed by China Railway under the CRH brand.
+The main exceptions are the Shanghai Maglev Train, which is operated by the Shentong Metro Group, and the Guangzhou–Shenzhen–Hong Kong Express Rail Link (XRL), which is jointly operated by China Railway and the Hong Kong-based MTR Corporation.

 Although both classified as high-speed rail, the Shanghai Maglev often is not counted as part of the national high-speed rail network, while XRL is fully integrated into the national network of the CRH.
 China has the world's only commercial maglev high-speed train line in operation.
 The Shanghai Maglev Train, a turnkey Transrapid maglev demonstration line 30.5 km long.
 The trains have a top operational speed of 430 km/h and can reach a top non-commercial speed of 501 km/h.
 It opened for operations in March 2004, and transports passengers between Shanghai's Longyang Road station and Shanghai Pudong International Airport.
 There have been numerous attempts to extend the line without success.
 A Shanghai-Hangzhou maglev line was also initially discussed but later shelved in favour of conventional high-speed rail.